 DUMBO/Fulton Ferry, and Brooklyn Heights tour

-Waterfront neighborhoods near the Brooklyn Bridge, plus historic Brooklyn Heights, offer architecture, food, views, and art.
+Waterfront neighborhoods near the Brooklyn Bridge, plus historic Brooklyn Heights, offer architecture, food, views, and art, with relatively light walking.

 DUMBO (Down Under the Manhattan Bridge Overpass) is a not-so-accurate acronym for a small neighborhood that nudges toward the Brooklyn Bridge and offers time-capsule industrial architecture (most of it renovated to a shine), a new park, new shopping, and street art.

 The views are spectacular, including Lower Manhattan and the Brooklyn Bridge.
 No wonder so many people stage their wedding photos here.
 No wonder so many films and TV shows are shot here.
 (No wonder some of the locals get annoyed.)

 Long moribund as manufacturing declined, DUMBO revived largely because of the foresight and wiles of developer David Walentas.
 Revamped buildings now house residential, retail, and office tenants.

 DUMBO has emerged as the home of many tech- and digital-oriented firms and has attracted enormous amounts of new investment.
 Even as the Brooklyn Flea arrives (on Sundays April-November), our walk will show corners that have not yet been buffed.

 Fulton Ferry, sandwiched between DUMBO and Brooklyn Heights, also offers great views in Brooklyn Bridge Park, plus a range of historic buildings, and some terrific places to snack and eat.
 It's also the gateway to the NYC Ferry on the East River.

 Vinegar Hill, to the east of DUMBO near the Brooklyn Navy Yard, is a marvel: quiet, almost desolate in places, but with a working factory, a looming power plant, an isolated Buddhist temple, and an early 19th-century mansion.
 Nearby, one of Brooklyn's poorest communities is concentrated in a housing project, the legacy of unwise planning.